nooled/KaliLinuxRansomwarePOC/README.md

 # KaliLinuxRansomwarePOC
+## THIS IS A PROOF OF CONCEPT FOR EDUCATIONAL AND DEMONSTRATION PURPOSES ONLY.
+DO NOT USE THIS PROGRAM FOR NEFARIOUS AND ILLEGAL PURPOSES.
-This is a Proof of Concept Kali Linux program of a ransomware that encrypts a sections of a user's filesystem and requests for a ransom to be paid in return for the key that will be used for decryption and file recovery
+This is a program of a ransomware that encrypts a sections of a user's filesystem and requests for a ransom to be paid in return for the key that will be used for decryption and file recovery

 This program currently encrypts the following directories:
 /home/{username}/testfiles